Skip to main content

 Jachnun

-A traditional Yemenite Jewish pastry, jachnun is rolled dough that's baked overnight at a low temperature, resulting in a sweet, brown pastry with a slightly sticky texture.
-Typically served on Shabbat morning with grated tomato, hard-boiled egg, and zhug hot sauce.
+A Yemenite Jewish pastry made by rolling dough and baking it overnight at low heat, which leaves it sweet, brown and slightly sticky.
+It's usually eaten Shabbat morning with grated tomato, hard-boiled egg, and zhug hot sauce.

 Allergens: